 The location of our comfortable jungle lodge offers easy access to the wildlife habitats of Peru’s rainforest and the extraordinary biodiversity of Tambopata National Reserve.
+Because we are just a short flight away from Cusco, followed by a relaxing boat trip, travelers who visit Peru can include a jungle trip as part of their vacation, after visiting Cusco and Machu Picchu.

 To the east of the Andes lies the Amazon basin, a lowland region known to biologists as subtropical humid forest, which receives less rainfall than tropical forest.
 The climate here is warm and humid.
 The driest season is from June to October, with an average of seven rainy days a month.
 During the rest of the year there is more rain, with January and February the rainiest months.
 Animals can be seen throughout the year.
 They often go to rivers and lakes to drink during the dry season, and because the fruiting season occurs during the rains, birds and monkeys are particularly active at this time of year.